lvanschilfgaarde/lordcephei.github.io/pages/dmft0.md

 # Introduction to the QSGW+DMFT tutorials

-### General introduction to the QSGW+DMFT idea
+[comment]: # (### General introduction to the QSGW+DMFT idea )
-[comment]: # (The basic idea of Dynamical Mean Field Theory is to treat the electronic properties of highly localised) [comment]: # (electronic levels (d- or f-electrons) interacting with the other electrons of the system as local impurities in) [comment]: # (interaction with an external bath.)
-[comment]: # (This approach requires a partitioning of the system into a correlated subspace and the rest.)
-[comment]: # (The correlated subspace is mapped onto an equivalent Anderson impurity model and solved with dedicated) [comment:] # (techniques able to account for all local correlations (beyond the Random Phase Approximation). )
-[comment]: # (The rest is treated at a lower level of theory (in our case QSGW).  )
+[comment]: # (The basic idea of Dynamical Mean Field Theory is to treat the electronic properties of highly localised electronic levels (d- or f-electrons) interacting with the other electrons of the system as local impurities in interaction with an external bath.
+This approach requires a partitioning of the system into a correlated subspace and the rest.
+The correlated subspace is mapped onto an equivalent Anderson impurity model and solved with dedicated techniques able to account for all local correlations (beyond the Random Phase Approximation).
+The rest is treated at a lower level of theory (in our case QSGW).  )

 [comment]: # (This partitioning brings also a conceptual distinction between the lattice problem and the impurity problem.
 Lattice quantities are defined in the actual material.
 Relevant lattice quantities can be the Green's function, the Self-energy or the chemical potential.
 Moreover they can be non-local (for instance the Green's function G as in QSGW) or they can be projected to a local subspace.
 In the latter case we will refer to the local Green's function as $$G_{\rm loc}$$.)